AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "How to keep routine completion private, useful, and realistic" belongs in the blog because it explains the decision before the download.
-For "How to keep routine completion private, useful, and realistic", the reader may be in an iPhone reminder flow where the app should reduce decision fatigue, and the job is to leave medical or skin concerns outside a wellness app decision.
-This article gives context for "How to keep routine completion private, useful, and realistic", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Private workflow: routine completion" belongs in the blog because it explains the decision before the download.
+For "Private workflow: routine completion", the reader may be in an iPhone reminder flow where the app should reduce decision fatigue, and the job is to leave medical or skin concerns outside a wellness app decision.
+This article gives context for "Private workflow: routine completion", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway